PFAS Exposure Risk Calculator

 HQ = 0.25 / 0.02 = 12.5

-Interpretation: Even though the water concentration is lower than in the adult example, the higher intake per kilogram of body weight leads to a relatively high HQ for this hypothetical child.
+Interpretation: Even though the water concentration is lower than in the adult example, the intake per kilogram of body weight is still high enough to produce a large HQ.
+This is why exposure screening for children and other sensitive groups often receives extra attention.

 Key Assumptions and Limitations